ocaml-batteries-team/batteries-included/README.md

 [batwiki-dev]: https://github.com/ocaml-batteries-team/batteries-included/wiki/Developers-guidelines

-If you use emacs, take a look at batteries_dev.el.
+If you use emacs, the file `batteries_dev.el` has extra highlighting to support writing quicktests.